jgehring/peprserv/README.md

 -----
 The program is a web server using HTTP, so you need a browser or something similar to get data from it.
 Example given, if a report named `loc` is offered, it is available at `/r/loc`.
-However, the intended use case is acting as a backend for web sites, providing dynamic repository statistics on demand.
+However, the intended use case is acting as a backend for web sites, providing on-demand repository statistics.
 Thus, the program offers a small API containing the following "functions" (i.e. URLs):

--   `/list` returns a JSON-formatted list with all offered report scripts
+-   `/list` returns a JSON-formatted list with all offered report scripts.
+JSONP via `?callback=` is supported, too.
--   `/r/$REPORT` runs the report named `$REPORT` and returns its output
+-   `/r/$REPORT` runs the respective report and returns its output

 Individual report arguments can be append to an URL, like in `/r/loc?branch=next`.
 Arguments inside the URL take precedence over those specified in the configuration file.

 License